qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 ==========

 |join| The :guilabel:`Joins` menu allows you to :index:`join` a loaded attribute
 table to a loaded vector layer.
-After clicking |mActionSignPlus|, the :guilabel:`Add vector join` dialog appears.
+After clicking |signPlus|, the :guilabel:`Add vector join` dialog appears.
 As key columns, you have to define a :index:`join layer` you want to connect with the target vector layer.
 Then, you have to specify the join field that is common to both the join layer